Enigma-li/Free2CAD/dataAndModel/README.md

 💡💡💡 ***Tips***:
 * We provide the detailed input/output channels, sizes, etc., in the trained_model.cpp file, you can find the meanings easily.
 * The first network forward pass would be time-consuming (about 4s on 2080Ti GPU) because of the initialization of GPU and CUDA settings.
 So after loading the network, please first execute the `warmup` step, all other forward passes after this `warmup` would be fast, i.e., 40ms.
 * Compiling and building TensorFlow from source under Windows is time consuming (*over 1 hours*), we use **Visual Studio 2019** to build **TensorFlow 2.3** by refering to this great [blog](https://medium.com/vitrox-publication/deep-learning-frameworks-tensorflow-build-from-source-on-windows-python-c-cpu-gpu-d3aa4d0772d8), which works for us, other configurations are **not tested**.
-Download the pre-built Tensorflow 2.3 from the [link](https://).
+* Download the pre-built Tensorflow 2.3 [here](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/changjli_connect_hku_hk/EtpvphFoR81NnBBv567HyBkBubWnus8bovpR4Z2oUX_0WA?e=5IugoA).